Maite Urcaregui – President

 During the PhD, their aim is to build on this research and consider how/if comics can express non-human subjectivity, and to investigate corporeal/spiritual hybridity in comics, paying special attention to speculative and/or science fiction comics.

 To distract them from the baking distracting them from lockdown, Frida has translated the open access publication How to Study Comics and Graphic Novels (Enrique del Rey Cabero, Michael Goodrum and Josean Morlesín Mellado) into German.
 The German version will hopefully be available by spring 2023.
 Frida’s always eager to hear from fellow scholars or private enthusiasts and you can reach them on ResearchGate.

 Katlin Marisol Sweeney-Romero – Social Media/Web Head

 In addition to her research, Katlin has been actively involved in programming focused on comics and popular culture, especially for BIPOC high school and college students.
-From 2019-2021, she served as both the Central Coordinator for SOL-CON: The Brown, Black, and Indigenous Comics Expo and as an Executive Team Leader with the Latinx Space for Enrichment and Research (LASER).
+From 2019-2021, she served as both the Central Coordinator for SOL-CON: The Brown, Black, and Indigenous Comics Expo as an Executive Team Leader with the Latinx Space for Enrichment and Research (LASER).
 She presently serves as the Co-Coordinator of Programming and Marketing Support for The Latinx Comic Arts Festival (LCAF) and is an Advisory Board member with LCAF at Modesto Junior College.
-She also serves as the Member-at-Large for the Graduate Student Caucus of the Comics Studies Society.
+She has served as a Member-at-Large and the Social Media/Web Head for the Graduate Student Caucus of the Comics Studies Society.

 Sam Ceballos – Member at Large